 Mineral paint was invented in 1878 by Bavarian scientist, Adolf Wilheim Keim, and granted a royal patent.
 Today, Keim are the world leading specialists in mineral paints and are at the forefront of development to improve the properties of paint itself and increase the spectrum of naturally-sourced colours.

-Gris Mineral Paints are produced exclusively by Keim Mineral Paints Ltd, UK.
+Gris paints are produced exclusively by Keim Mineral Paints in the UK.
 They are natureplus certified.
 Made to order.

 A ready to use sol-silicate interior paint with earth oxide colour pigments giving intense light fast colour shades.
 Suitable for use on previously painted and unpainted surfaces.
 Not suitable for wood, metal or plastic.
 Flat matte colour which is breathable with a high moisture vapour permeability.
 Acrylic and preservative free.
 Resistant to mould and mildew.
 Non flammable.
 Environmentally friendly.
 Cruelty free. natureplus certified.